-Rain gutters should be kept free of leaves and other debris; otherwise, water will back up at the downspouts, filling them up.
+Rain gutters should be kept free of leaves and other debris.
+Otherwise, water will back up at the downspouts, filling them up.
 When this happens, the weight can dislodge or bend the gutters and—worse—the water will spill down the house, potentially damaging windows, doors, siding, and the foundation.

 You should inspect and clean gutters and downspouts at least twice a year to make sure they’re not clogged with leaves and debris.
-If you have your gutters cleaned out professionally, expect to pay about $95 to $125 for a single-story, 2,500-square-foot house and more for a two-story or larger house.
+To have your gutters cleaned out professionally, expect to pay about $95 to $125 for a single-story, 2,500-square-foot house and more for a two-story or larger house.

 • Various types of screens that filter the debris from the water, from expensive micro-mesh screen systems to super-cheap screen panels.